Types of EV Charger Connectors

 Combined Charging System (CCS)

-The Combined Charging System (CCS) is an improved J1772, which is referred to as the CCS1 in North America and the CCS2 in Europe.
-The CCS can be used for both Level 2 AC and DC (fast) charging thanks to its additional power pins and has become the predominant EV charger connector for fast charging, adopted by many manufacturers such as BMW, Ford, Volkswagen, and Hyundai.
+The Combined Charging System (CCS) is essentially an upgraded version of the J1772 standard and is referred to as CCS1 & CCS2 in North America and Europe respectively.
+With extra power pins, it allows for both Level 2 AC and DC (fast) charging capabilities.
+The CCS has quickly become the dominant and most widely used EV charger connector for fast DC charging by many manufacturers, including BMW, Ford, Volkswagen, and Hyundai.

 CHAdeMO